wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/cloud-services/cloud-services-guestos-retirement-policy.md

 ### Notifications during retirement

-* **Family retirement** <br>Microsoft will use blog posts and management portal notification.
+* **Family retirement** <br>Microsoft will use blog posts and Azure Management Portal notification.
 Customers who are still using a retired Guest OS family will be notified through direct communication (email, portal messages, phone call) to assigned service administrators.
 All changes will be posted to this page and the RSS feed listed at the beginning of this page.

 * **Version Retirement** <br>All changes will be posted to this page and the RSS feed listed at the beginning of this page, including the release, disabled and expiration dates.
 Services admins will receive emails if they have deployments running on a disabled Guest OS version or family.
 The timing of these emails can vary.
 Generally they are at least a month before disablement, though this timing is not an official SLA.